mggg-states/IN-shapefiles/README.md

 # Indiana Election Shapefiles
-This shapefile was obtained from the Delaware FirstMap Data website and processed by members of the Metric Geometry and Gerrymandering Group (MGGG).
+This data was processed by members of the MGGG Redistricting Lab and student research assistant, Rachel Herman.

 ## Sources
-The Indiana precinct shapefile was obtained from [Delaware FirstMap Data](http://opendata.firstmap.delaware.gov/datasets/delaware-election-boundaries), a GIS service of the State of Delaware.
-Election data come from the [Delaware Department of Elections](https://elections.delaware.gov/index.shtml).
+The 2016 precinct boundary shapefile was obtained by contacting the Indiana Secretary of State Election Division.
+The 2016 election data was downloaded from MIT Election and Data Science Lab, except for attorney general results for Hancock County, Jefferson County, and Madison County.
+Hancock County election results are from a contact in the County Clerk's Election Department, Jefferson County results are from a contact in the County Clerk's Office of Voter Registration, and Madison County Results are from the county's [Election Board](https://www.madisoncounty.in.gov/assets/precinct-report-------madison-county2016.pdf).

-2010 Decennial Census demographic data were downloaded from the [Census API](https://api.census.gov/data/2010/dec/sf1).
-The 2010 census block shapefile for Indiana was downloaded from the US Census Bureau’s [TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).
+The 2010 Decennial Census block shapefile and demographic data were downloaded from the [National Historic GIS](https://data2.nhgis.org/main#).

 ## Processing
-Some very limited merging of precincts in the tabular election data was necessary to join to the precinct shapefile.
-Demographic data was aggregated from the block level using MGGG’s proration software.
-State legislative district IDs were also assigned to precincts using this package.
+This shapefile required minimal processing.
+No digitizing, merging, or splitting was required to process.
+Demographic data were aggregated from the block level using MGGG’s geospatial toolkit.

 ## Metadata
 * `STATE`: State